Cokemonkey11/wurst-sublime/readme.md

 is a stripped-down copy of the Sublime Text 2 Python syntax highlighter.

 * Support is basic for both Wurst and Jurst.
+* Tested environments:
+    - Sublime Text 2:
+        - Windows 7 x64
+    - Sublime Text 3:
-* Has been tested with Sublime Text 2 in Windows 7 x64
+        - Windows 7 x64

 Installation
 ------------